German submarine U-47 (1938): Sinking of HMS Royal Oak

 On 8 October 1939, U-47 began her second patrol.
 On 14 October 1939 (six days after leaving port), she succeeded in penetrating the Royal Navy's primary base at Scapa Flow.

 Although most of the Home Fleet was not at the base at the time, U-47 spotted the battleship 4 km away.
 After working herself into an attack position, she opened fire with torpedoes.
 Her first two salvos caused only minor damage to the bow, severing an anchor chain.
-After reloading the bow tubes the last salvo of three torpedoes struck the British warship, causing severe flooding.
+After reloading the bow tubes, the last salvo of three torpedoes struck the British warship, causing severe flooding.
 Taking on a list of 15 degrees, her open portholes were submerged, worsening the flooding and increasing the list to 45 degrees; Royal Oak sank within 15 minutes with the loss of 835 men and boys.

 After this attack, Prien received the nickname Der Stier von Scapa Flow ("The Bull of Scapa Flow"); the emblem of a snorting bull was then painted on the conning tower of U-47 and the image soon became the emblem of the entire 7th U-boat Flotilla.
 Prien was awarded the Knight's Cross of the Iron Cross, the first sailor of a U-boat and the second member of the Kriegsmarine to receive this decoration.
 The rest of the crew members were awarded the Iron Cross.
 Two other U-47 crew members also earned the Knight's Cross later on during World War II: the chief engineer (Leitender Ingenieur) Johann-Friedrich Wessels and 1st watch officer (I. Wachoffizier) Engelbert Endrass.

 Many years later, in September 2002, one of the unexploded torpedoes that U-47 had fired during the attack on Royal Oak rose to the surface from its resting place on the bottom.
 The torpedo, minus its warhead, drifted towards the shore and was spotted by a crewman aboard the Norwegian tanker Petrotrym.
-A Royal Navy tugboat intercepted the torpedo, and after identifying it as having belonged to U-47 63 years earlier, EOD (explosive ordnance disposal) personnel discarded it a mile (1.6 km) from shore.
+A Royal Navy tugboat intercepted the torpedo, and after identifying it as having belonged to U-47 63 years earlier, EOD (explosive ordnance disposal) personnel discarded it 1 mi from shore.
 In 2016, another of the faulty torpedoes shot at HMS Royal Oak was found and identified by British divers.